-In addition, during the three and six months ended June 30, 2022, 2,160 and 4,640 shares, respectively, of Series C Preferred Stock, were tendered for optional redemption, which we satisfied with an aggregate cash payment of approximately \$52,000 and \$111,000, respectively.
-There were no redemptions during the three and six months ended June 30, 2021.
+In addition, during the three and nine months ended September 30, 2022, 18,075 and 22,715 shares, respectively, of Series C Preferred Stock were tendered for optional redemption, which we satisfied with an aggregate cash payment of approximately \$420,000 and \$531,000, respectively.
+During the three and nine months ended September 30, 2021, 9,920 shares of Series C Preferred Stock, were tendered for optional redemption, which we satisfied with aggregate cash payment of approximately \$248,000.

-As of June 30, 2022, excluding Selling Commissions and Dealer-Manager Fees, we have incurred approximately \$1.2 million of costs related to the Series C Offering, which are initially recorded as deferred offering costs (included within Other assets, net on the accompanying Condensed Consolidated Balance Sheets) and are applied against gross proceeds received from the offering through additional paid-in capital as shares of the Series C Preferred Stock are sold.
+As of September 30, 2022, excluding Selling Commissions and Dealer-Manager Fees, we have incurred approximately \$1.4 million of costs related to the Series C Offering, which are initially recorded as deferred offering costs (included within Other assets, net on the accompanying Condensed Consolidated Balance Sheets) and are applied against gross proceeds received from the offering through additional paid-in capital as shares of the Series C Preferred Stock are sold.
+In conjunction with the amendment of the Series C Offering, which reduced the amount of shares of Series C Preferred Stock to be offered, during the three months ended September 30, 2022, we expensed approximately \$798,000 of unamortized deferred offering costs.
+These costs were recorded to Write-off of costs associated with offering of Series C cumulative redeemable preferred stock on the accompanying Condensed Consolidated Statements of Operations and Comprehensive Income during the three and nine months ended September 30, 2022.
 See Note 6, "Related-Party Transactions-Gladstone Securities-Dealer-Manager Agreement," for a discussion of the commissions and fees to be paid to Gladstone Securities in connection with the Series C Offering.

-The Series C Offering will terminate on the date (the "Series C Termination Date") that is the earlier of either June 1, 2025 (unless terminated earlier or extended by our Board of Directors), or the date on which all 20,000,000 shares in the Primary Series C Offering are sold.
+As amended, the Series C Offering will terminate on the date (the "Series C Termination Date") that is the earlier of either December 31, 2022 (unless terminated earlier or extended by our Board of Directors), or the date on which all 10,200,000 shares in the Primary Series C Offering are sold.
 There is currently no public market for shares of the Series C Preferred Stock; however, we intend to apply to list the Series C Preferred Stock on Nasdaq or another national securities exchange within one calendar year after the Series C Termination Date, though there can be no assurance that a listing will be achieved in such timeframe, or at all.

-See Note 11, "Subsequent Events-Equity Activity-Equity Issuances," for sales of Series C Preferred Stock completed subsequent to June 30, 2022.
+See Note 11, "Subsequent Events-Equity Activity-Equity Issuances," for sales of Series C Preferred Stock completed subsequent to September 30, 2022.